jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 ExpressionEvaluator.SetValue(ieee, "Officers['advisors'][0].PlaceOfBirth.Country", "Croatia");
 ```

-You may also specify non literal values in place of the quoted literal values by using another expression inside the square brackets such as variable names or static properties/methods on other types.
+You may also specify non literal values in place of the quoted literal values by using another expression inside the square brackets, such as variable names or static properties/methods on other types.
 These features are discussed in other sections.

 Indexers are similarly referenced using square brackets.
 The following is a small example that shows the use of indexers.
 Multidimensional indexers are also supported.